frankbraun/frankbraun.github.io/invariants/index.md

 ## Anonymous messaging

-The ability to communicate in private is necessary for freedom, but the secrecy of the communication itself is not enough.
+The ability to communicate in private is necessary for freedom, but the secrecy of the communication content itself is not enough.

 >"We kill people based on metadata."\
 > — Michael Hayden, former CIA & NSA director